 One of his bravery citations was awarded for valor during the battle of the Hindenberg Line, France: "CAPTAIN WILLIAM J. COOGAN, M.C. - For exceptional courage and devotion to duty in maintaining a First Aid Station at the extreme front under very heavy fire for more than twenty hours, caring for and supervising the evacuation of wounded."

 William's occupation: Doctor Brooklyn, Kings, NY, 1919-1923.
+His death certificate stated his occupation.
+His marriage notice stated that he had a private practice in addition to being a visiting surgeon of the Coney Island Hospital."
 William's obituary stated that "he was a well known surgeon on the staff at St. Mary's Hospital and the Coney Island Hospital."
 The Directory of Deceased American Physicians also reported that his type of practice was Allopath and that he was licensed in 1916 (NY).
-His death certificate stated his occupation.

 He resided Brooklyn, Kings, NY 1920-1923, 852 Lincoln Place.
 His death certificate and obituary stated his residence.